romenter/random-users/README.md

 create a .env  file, and for public view, env-example;

-and many other functions in package js
+and many other functions in package js;

+use webpackTools and BundleAnalyzer